rikhilramaswamy/short_repo/README.md

-# My Awesome Project
+# My Awesome Prject

 This is a placeholder for my project description.
+This is a very usful project.